Svalker1989/ansible-lighthouse-role/README.md

 Lighthouse
 =========

-This role can install and configure [Lighthouse](https://github.com/VKCOM/lighthouse.git) on Centos 8
+This role can install and configure [Lighthouse](https://github.com/VKCOM/lighthouse.git) on Debian 11

 Requirements
 ------------